howie6879/ruia/docs/en/quickstart.md

 ## Step 3: Write Spider

-`Ruia.spider` is used to control requests an responses, such as concurrency control.
+`Ruia.spider` is used to control requests and responses, such as concurrency control.
 It's important for a spider,
 or you will be banned by the server in one minute.